Shriimant/IPL-Cricket-Analytics/README.md

 ## 💼 Business Value

-* Helps analysts understand key winning factors
+* Helps analysts understand key winning factors.
-* Useful for commentators and teams
+* Useful for commentators and teams.
-* Can be extended for betting analytics and fan engagement
+* Can be extended for betting analytics and fan engagement.

 ---